maitrawebtech/aria-ai/README.md

-ndendendednedne# ◈ A.R.I.A — Adaptive Responsive Intelligence Assistant
+# ◈ A.R.I.A — Adaptive Responsive Intelligence Assistant

 > *Your AI girlfriend who also controls your PC.
 Hinglish mein baat karo, kaam karwao.*